AgustinRamiroDiaz/snake_bevy/contributing.md

 # Running with trunk

-You can also use trunk to run the game on web.
+You can also use [trunk](https://trunkrs.dev/#install) to run the game on web.
 This will automatically reload the game when you make changes.

 ```
 cargo install trunk
+rustup target add wasm32-unknown-unknown
 trunk serve
 ```